 Situated in a lush tropical forest in Northside, Grand Cayman, Cayman Crystal Caves is the island’s newest nature tourist attraction

 When you visit Cayman Crystal Caves, you will be escorted with a knowledgeable Tour Guide, and you will join us on an adventure exploration of “Cayman Down Under”.
 You will venture into amazing caves where you’ll see stalactite and stalagmite crystal structures and otherworldly formations, formed by single drops of water and the slow passage of time.
 Tour through the unique tropical forest nature, under which the caves formed.
-Amongst the forest and caves is captivating tropical plant and animal life, including strangler balsam trees, air plants, parrots, and bats….
+Amongst the forest and caves are captivating tropical plant and animal life, including strangler balsam trees, air plants, parrots, and bats….

 Cayman Crystal Caves have formed over millions of years.
 Fossilized shells and animal life in the caves show us that at one time, the mass now containing the caves was all located under the sea.
 Over time, as sea levels changed and land began to rise, rooms began to form through water erosion, making caves.
 Within these rooms spectacular stalagmite and stalagtite crystal structures began to form, as rain water dripping through the limestone ceiling of the caves left calcium deposits behind.
 The caves are still today continuing to evolve.
 The process of stalagmite and stalagtite formation occurs as rain water becomes slightly acidic when it first travels through surrounding plants, earth and other organic matter.
 This acidic water disolves part of the limestone as it seeps through the earth, and re-deposits microscopic calcium layers, as the water drips from the cave celings.
 Over time these deposits collectively form the crystal structures.